 Mary Jane R. is an intern on the Home Delivery and Member Services team, working to analyze data and identify problems.

 As an undergraduate student majoring in engineering management at Missouri University of Science & Technology, I’m still unsure about what I want to do post-graduation.
-Thankfully, internships are a great way to help me decide what I want my career path to look like, and this summer I received an internship offer from the largest pharmacy benefit management organization in the United States: Express Scripts.
+Thankfully, internships are a great way to help me decide what I want my career path to look like.
+And this summer I received an internship offer from Express Scripts — the largest pharmacy benefit management organization in the United States.